Uttar Pradesh Power Corporation Limited

-Uttar Pradesh Power Corporation Limited (UPPCL) is the company responsible for electricity transmission and distribution within the Indian state of Uttar Pradesh.
-The incumbent chairman is Shri M. Devraj.
+Uttar Pradesh Power Corporation Limited (UPPCL) is a state government company, responsible for electricity transmission and distribution within the Indian state of Uttar Pradesh.
+The incumbent chairman is Dr. Ashish Kumar Goel.

-Restructuring
+History

+U.P.
+Power Corporation Limited was incorporated on 30 November 1999 and commenced its business w.e.f.
+15 January 2000.
+It was formed as part of restructuring of then Uttar Pradesh State Electricity Board (UPSEB).

+Organization

-For efficient operation & management, UPPCL is further restructured into:
+For efficient operation & management, UPPCL is divided six divisions: